 A pub rock veteran who started out as a member of the much-loved but barely noticed Kilburn and The High Roads, Dury achieved greater success in the late 70s as a member of the wildly idiosyncratic Stiff stable of artists (alongside Nick Lowe, Wreckless Eric and Elvis Costello).

-Dury – a former art teacher at Luton College of Technology – was a decade or so older than most of his contemporaries and one of the most endearing of this motley crew.
+Dury – a self-confessed “mockney” who was actually born in Harrow in 1942 and was a former art teacher at Luton College of Technology – was a decade or so older than most of his contemporaries and one of the most endearing of this motley crew.
 With a thick cockney accent and a bum leg as the result of a childhood bout with polio, he was an unlikely pop star but composed ebulliently sarcastic rock/funk ditties which he rendered in a deep sing/speak vocal style.

 The offspring of a working-class bus driver/chauffeur and an academic bohemian mother, who spent much of his childhood in horrifying-sounding children’s homes, Dury was a gift to journalists, who found him highly entertaining and always returned to their offices laden down with colourful quotes from the master of repartee.
 A veil was drawn over his days as a pupil at a private boarding school in Buckinghamshire and he continued to play up his Essex origins.